 Flat-panel TVs have increased in size to the point where they rarely are moved from room to room.
 This is contrary to the early days of “portable TV,” in which a single set would be moved from the living room to the bedroom and back again as needed.
 But such a small TV can still have value today — especially as it pertains to video gaming and single-person viewing.
 By that I mean the kids in the family in general, but also the family member looking to immerse him/herself in a game or movie in solitude away from others in the backyard or basement or garage.
+Learn more about TVs by reading our 4K vs 1080p guide.

 Hence the value right off the bat of Samsung’s UN32EH5000 32-inch LED HDTV.
 The piano black chassis itself is very lightweight and can easily be lifted with one hand, making it easy to mount to a wall if desired — although realistically its size makes it more suitable for use with the attached 2-part stand.
 The stand takes less than 5 minutes to attach and holds the TV upright — there is no swiveling or tilting allowed.